quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Note that version compatibility does not mean that every single possible instance of a first flight will succeed in conversion to the other version.
-A first flight using version A is said to be "compatible" with version B if two conditions are met: first that version A is compatible with version B, and second that the conversion of this first flight to version B is well-defined.
+A first flight using version A is said to be "compatible" with version B if two conditions are met: (1) version A is compatible with version B and (2) the conversion of this first flight to version B is well-defined.
 For example, if version B is equal to A in all aspects except it introduced a new frame in its first flight that version A cannot parse or even ignore, then B could still be compatible with A as conversions would succeed for connections